Marketing buzz

 Influencers with a large following have the potential to amplify both positive and negative messages to the target audience, depending on their reputation within the community.
 Therefore, a successful social media campaign must find, and engage with influencers that are positively inclined to the brand, providing them with product information and incentives to forward it on to the community.
 Partnership with influencers do however have the potential lead to public backlash.
 For example, in 2023, Bud Light's collaboration with social media personality Dylan Mulvaney resulted virality and negative buzz for Bud Light after Dylan recorded a sponsorship post with the beer company on social media.
 The widespread reactions resulted in one of the largest boycotts in American history.
 This example of social media marketing buzz demonstrated how brand perception can be effected when buzz reaches outside of a brand's intended audience.

-For advertising to generate effective positive buzz, research has shown that it must engage the viewer's emotions in a positive way.
-Budweiser’s Super Bowl advertising has been the most successful at generating buzz as measured by the USA Today Super Bowl Ad Meter survey over its 26-year history, a testament to its masterful use of heartwarming stories, cute baby animals, majestic horses, and core American values to stir the positive emotions of audiences across a wide range of demographics.
-Using controversy to generate marketing buzz can be risky because research shows that while mild controversy stimulates more buzz than completely neutral topics, as the topic becomes more uncomfortable the amount of buzz drops significantly.
+In the U.S,many large companies promote through the Super Bowl to generate quick marketing buzz.
+Budweiser’s Super Bowl advertising has been the most successful at generating buzz as measured by the USA Today Super Bowl Ad Meter survey over its 26-year history, most likely due to its use of emotional stories, to stir the positive emotions of audiences across a wide range of demographics.
 The most buzz will be generated in a “sweet spot” where the topic is interesting enough to invite comment, but not controversial enough to keep people away.
-There is also substantial risk of generating negative buzz when using controversy, for example Coca-Cola’s 2014 It’s Beautiful ad that aired during the Super Bowl and generated substantial backlash.
+There is substantial risk of generating negative buzz when using controversy.
+For example, Coca-Cola’s 2014 It’s Beautiful ad that aired during the Super Bowl and generated substantial backlash.

 It is possible for firms to track the marketing buzz of their products online using buzz monitoring.
-Many tools are available to gather buzz data; some search the web looking for particular mentions in blogs or posts, others monitor conversations on social media channels and score them on popularity, influence, and sentiment using algorithms that assess emotion and personal engagement.
 Buzz monitoring can be used to assess the performance of marketing strategies as well as quickly identify negative buzz or product issues that require a response.
 It can also be used to identify and capitalize on current trends that will shift consumer behaviors.
 For example the low-carb diet was buzzing months before sales at grocery stores reflected the trend.
 Monitoring buzz around certain topics can be used as an anonymous equivalent of a traditional focus group in new product development.
 For some companies it is important to understand the buzz surrounding a product before committing to the market.